prajwal1210/Stance-Detection-in-Web-and-Social-Media/SEN-SVM/README.md

+## Requirements
+Python version - 3.6/3.7 with NLTK installed

 ## Usage
   To run the model for SemEval dataset : python SVM.py

   To run the model for MPCHI dataset : python SVM_mpchi.py

 The folder final_feature_set contains all extracted features.
 Note that medical feature has not been extracted for SemEval dataset.